handshake-org/goosig/README.md

 ## Benchmarks

+GooSig verifications are fairly complex and difficult to optimize.
 C verification time is currently around 1ms with highend consumer-grade hardware.
 We hope to get sub-1ms verification times by mainnet launch.

 ### Javascript